Neighbours (1952 film)

-Neighbours (Voisins) is a 1952 Canadian anti-war film by Scottish-Canadian filmmaker Norman McLaren for the National Film Board of Canada.
+Neighbours (Voisins) is a 1952 Canadian anti-war film by Scottish-Canadian filmmaker Norman McLaren made for the National Film Board of Canada.
 At the 25th Academy Awards, it was nominated for Best Live Action, Short Subject and won Best Documentary, Short Subject.

 Plot

 Two men, Jean-Paul Ladouceur (French Canadian) and Grant Munro (English Canadian) live peacefully in adjacent cardboard houses.
 When a single, small flower blooms between their houses, they fight each other to the death over the ownership of that flower.

 The film ends with a moral, shown in multiple languages: